UT SOUTHWESTERN MEDICAL CENTRE

 Nasir Rajpoot is a Professor of Computational Pathology at the Computer Science department of the University of Warwick, where he started his academic career as a Lecturer in 2001.
 He also holds an Honorary Scientist position at the Department of Pathology, University Hospitals Coventry & Warwickshire NHS Trust.
 Professor Rajpoot is the founding Head of Tissue Image Analytics (TIA) laboratory at Warwick since 2012.
 In Autumn 2017, he was awarded the Wolfson Fellowship by the UK Royal Society and the Turing Fellowship by the Alan Turing Institute.
 Current focus of research in his lab is on developing algorithms for the analysis of digitised pathology images, computer-assisted grading of cancer and image-based markers for prediction of cancer progression & survival.
 He has been active in the digital pathology community for almost a decade now, having co-chaired several meetings in the histology image analysis (HIMA) series since 2008 and served as a founding PC member of the SPIE Digital Pathology meeting since 2012.
-He also served as the President of the European Congress on Digital Pathology (ECDP), which was held at Warwick in April 2019.
 Since January 2019, he acts as Co-Director of the £15m PathLAKE national centre of excellence on Artificial Intelligence in pathology, leading the computational arm of the centre.

 UNIVERSITY OF OTAGO, NEW ZEALAND